monero-rs/monero-rs/README.md

 `strict_encoding` is a wrapper that allows multiple consensus encoding to work under the same interface, i.e. `StrictEncode` and `StrictDecode`.

+### `experimental` Feature

+The `experimental` feature enable the method `signature_hash` in `Transaction`, the method computes the message to be signed by the CLSAG signature algorithm.
+This method is featured as experimental at the moment because it lacks reviews and tests.

 ## Documentation

-Currently the documentation is very sparse.
+Currently can be found on docs.rs/monero.
 Patches to add usage examples and to expand on existing docs would be extremely appreciated.

 Contributing
 ===